 Host Heidi Swinton chats with Wilberg and Choir associate music director Ryan Murphy about the music, the program, and the guest artists, Deborah Voigt and John Rhys-Davies.

-Wilberg thinks about Christmas all year while carrying a full calendar of Music and the Spoken Word, concerts, tours, and church performances.
+Wilberg thinks about Christmas all year while carrying a full calendar of Music & the Spoken Word, concerts, tours, and church performances.
 His and Murphy’s insights to the provenance of the music, working with internationally acclaimed guest artists, writing, selecting and arranging the music, and rehearsing the Choir for the performances will add a new dimension to your listening pleasure

 Hear them discuss the story of Charles Dickens writing A Christmas Carol and the music of the era-“Christmas Is Coming,” “The Holly and the Ivy,” and “God Rest Ye Merry, Gentlemen.”
 Learn about Bach’s classic “Magnificat in D Major,” the popular “Twelve Days after Christmas,” and the medley “Christmas Wishes.”
 As always, the Christmas tribute ends with Wilberg’s signature arrangement of “Angels from the Realms of Glory.”